![]() |

 You will be asked to come to a meeting to discuss your child’s progress and help plan possible ways forward.

-You may be asked to give your permission for the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or Educational Psychologist.
-This will help the school and yourself understand your child’s particular needs better and be able to support them better in school.
+You may be asked to give your permission to the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or Educational Psychologist.
+This will help the school and you understand your child’s particular needs better and be able to support them better in school.

 The specialist professional will work with your child to understand their needs and make recommendations, which may include: